cthoyt/cthoyt/README.md

 ### Hi there 👋

-I'm a research computational biologist at [Enveda Therapeutics](https://envedatherapeutics.com/) and I work with biological knowledge graphs, machine learning, and artificial intelligence to identify active molecules and to deconvolute their mechanisms of action.
+I work with biological knowledge graphs, machine learning, and artificial intelligence to identify active molecules and to deconvolute their mechanisms of action.

 🧰 My Projects 🧰